tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 Each compaction task is protected by a per-column-family compaction lock (`compaction_lock`) that serializes merge operations within a single column family while allowing concurrent compaction across different column families.
 The lock is acquired using `pthread_mutex_trylock()`, enabling the system to skip redundant compaction attempts when a merge is already in progress.
 This non-blocking approach prevents queue buildup and resource exhaustion during periods of high write activity, while ensuring that compaction makes forward progress whenever resources are available.
 The `l0_compaction_threshold` parameter is configurable per column family (default 4 SSTables), allowing tuning based on workload characteristics: lower values (2-3) trigger more frequent compaction with lower read amplification, while higher values (8-16) reduce write amplification at the cost of more L0 SSTables to search during reads.

-### 6.3 Compaction Mechanics
+### 6.7 Compaction Mechanics Summary

-During compaction, SSTables are paired (typically oldest with second-oldest) and merged into new SSTables.
-For each key, only the newest version is retained, while tombstones (deletion markers) and expired TTL entries are purged.
-Original SSTables are deleted after a successful merge.
+During compaction, SSTables are merged using the strategies described above (full preemptive, dividing, or partitioned merge).
+For each key, only the newest version is retained based on sequence numbers, while tombstones (deletion markers) and expired TTL entries are purged.
+Original SSTables are deleted after a successful merge completes, with atomic rename operations ensuring crash safety.

 ## 7. Performance Optimizations
 ### 7.1 Block Indices